davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 3. **Thread Synchronization Considerations** I would start by playing around with the locking mechanism just to get used to them.
 To explore locks, you'll need to `#include <pthread.h>`.
 A (self blocking) lock is of the type `pthread_mutex_t`, and you can use the constructor `pthread_mutex_init(..)` to initialize it.
 Once initialized, you can use `pthread_mutex_lock(..)` and `pthread_mutex_unlock(..)`.

-   Once you feel pretty good about how to create and use locks, you'll want  determine how you'll enforce mutual exclusion in the hashmap functions.
-Should you introduce one lock for each hashmap?
+   Once you feel pretty good about how to use locks, you'll want determine how you'll enforce mutual exclusion in the hashmap functions.
+Should you introduce one lock for each hashmap (would that make the lock too contentious?)
 Multiple locks per hashmap?
 How would this decision affect the parallel performance of your hashmap?
 Where do you declare the lock(s) to ensure that all threads can access them?
 Once you have your locks declared in initialized in the right place, you'll just have to go back into the hashmap functions and add in the lock/unlock calls to enforce mutual exclusion.

    **Important** Users of your hashmap library must not be burdened with the creation and management of any locks on their own.
-That is, users should be totally oblivious to the fact that locks even exist.
-Therefore, all of the management of your locks should all be done in above functions, hidden  from users.
+That is, users should be totally oblivious to the fact that locks even exist in your library (just like when we use a `HashTable<K,V>` in Java, we don't realize it's thread safe -- the API stays the same!).
+Therefore, all of the management of your locks should all be encapsulated in the above functions, hidden  from users.

-4. The `main.c` file is provided to you, and you should not modify it (unless while debugging).
-This program stress tests your implementation.
-Each thread runs `NUM_OPS_PER_THREAD` operations on your hashmap.
-These operations have 50% to be a `put()` and 25% each to be a `get()` or `del()`.
-Each hash-key is randomly generated and limited to a maximum value of 100 so as to induce sufficient amounts of hash conflicts.
+5. The goal of this assignment is to implement the locking system offering the highest performance to handling massive numbers of threads (possibly 1000s).
+Your implementation must of course be impervious to race conditions and memory errors.

+6. Finally, you'll want to make sure that the number of operations done on the map (stored in the `numOps` field) is equal to `number of threads * NUM_OPS_PER_THREAD` after the run.
+Each of the put, get, and del functions must increment this field (beware of races).

+7. You are welcome to add any number of functions to your implementation.

 #### Hints
 - You should begin by implementing and testing the single-threaded version without synchronization.
 You can do this by just spawning a thread count of 1 in the command-line prompt.